maxdevblock/cubmods/README.md

 It contains inferential methods for each family of the class CUB (with or without covariates), basic graphical tools, and methods to draw random samples from given models.

 It has been implemented by Massimo Pierini, graduand in _Statistics & Big Data_ (L41) at _Universitas Mercatorum_ 2024.
+It is mainly based upon the `CUB` package in `R`, implemented and maintened by Prof. Domenico Piccolo and Prof.ssa Rosaria Simone.

 ***